 - Brine if you have time.
 Be sure to have the breasts completely covered by the brine.

-- Cook to 165°.
-Not higher (it will dry) or lower (not safe.)
+- Cook to 165ยฐ.
+Not higher (it will dry) or lower (not safe).

-- Rest for 5 minutes before serving.
+- Rest for 5-10 minutes before serving.

-- Smaller breasts may cook faster.
+- Smaller breasts or filets may cook faster.

-- Good refrigerated for up to 3 days.
-Good frozen for 3-4 months.
+- Good refrigerated for up to 4 days.
+Good frozen for 4 months.

 To adjust the recipe size:

-Nutrition Estimate
+Nutrition Estimate (may vary)

-Chuck Kunze
+Chuck Kunze says

 Dan, Thanks for the article - I've clearly been grilling chicken breasts at too high of a heat.
 Buying a grill surface thermometer tomorrow!